 Focusing On Academics: Choosing A Major

-With the average college graduate changing jobs once every three years and switching career fields two or three times in his/her lifetime, your student faces a career marketplace filled with opportunity as well as challenge.
+With the average college graduate changing jobs once every three years and switching career fields two or three times in his or her lifetime, your student faces a career marketplace filled with opportunity as well as challenge.

 Your student may have already declared a major or still may be exploring options.
-Regardless of which stage describes your student, he/she can benefit from talking with his/her academic advisor, a staff member in the Office of Academic Advising, a Career Services advisor, and other BW resource people.
+Regardless of which stage describes your student, he or she can benefit from considering the following:

 Undeclared Major?
 Don't Worry